Spring - Annotation Based Configuration

 Starting from Spring 2.5 it became possible to configure the dependency injection using annotations.
 So instead of using XML to describe a bean wiring, you can move the bean configuration into the component class itself by using annotations on the relevant class, method, or field declaration.

 Annotation wiring is not turned on in the Spring container by default.
 So, before we can use annotation-based wiring, we will need to enable it in our Spring configuration file.
-So consider to have following configuration file in case you want to use any annotation in your Spring application.
+So consider the following configuration file in case you want to use any annotation in your Spring application.

 Once <context:annotation-config/> is configured, you can start annotating your code to indicate that Spring should automatically wire values into properties, methods, and constructors.
-Let us see few important annotations to understand how they work:
+Let us look at a few important annotations to understand how they work −

 The @Required annotation applies to bean property setter methods.

 The @Autowired annotation can apply to bean property setter methods, non-setter methods, constructor and properties.